About the Distinguished Visiting Lecturer Program

 • Statements from others supporting the nomination.

-• A proposed budget that includes an estimate of the total travel, accommodations, and honorarium expenses involved, and an indication (i.e. dollar amounts) of other sources of financial support for this nominee’s visit.
+• A proposed budget that includes an estimate of the total travel and accommodations expenses, as well as the honorarium or guest lecturer/speaker's fee, and an indication (i.e. dollar amounts) of other sources of financial support for this nominee’s visit.

 Nominations will be reviewed by an Advisory Committee and nominators may be asked to submit additional documentation to support their nomination.